SteveBurkett-AYAH/ns8_api/README.md

 Although I have used Express for several years, I am using Restify for this project simply to get some experience using it.
 It also gives me an opportunity to compare the two Node frameworks.

 ## Assumptions
+* Unit tests are not required.
+For this evaluation I used Postman to test the endpoints and did not create any unit tests.
+I'd definitely recommend adding unit tests to make the testing process much easier, consistent and reliable.
 * The endpoints do not need to be secure.
 When needed, authorization could be added easily via middleware.
 * Only a subset of the full API endpoints need to be implemented for this evaluation.
 I have implemented the basic Create and Read endpoints but did not implement the Update and Delete endpoints.
 But I did document them below so that you can see the full API design.
 * The only required validation of the data is that required fields are present and that all users have a unique email address.
 Several very good validation modules are availble to check the format of the data (e.g., is the 'email' property a valid email address).
 I'd recommend adding validation on the email and phone fields as well as adding some constraints to the 'password' and 'type' properties.